andrwmorph/kpollich.github.io/resume.md

 Development Intern

-I worked briefly as an intern over my winter break in 2014-2015 for [the WEBstaurant store](http://www.webstaurantstore.com/) in Lititz, PA.
+I worked as an intern over my winter break in 2014-2015 for [the WEBstaurant store](http://www.webstaurantstore.com/) in Lititz, PA.
 A Clark Associates company, WEBstaurant is an e-commerce company that sells restaurant supplies and equipment.
 As an intern on a large team of developers, I worked primarily with the site's admin/CMS creating reports for internal use.

 * Coldfusion, MSSQL, HTML, CSS
 * Create custom reporting/CMS tools for marketing and content employees